 Vigil For Restorative Justice In the Wake Of the Trayvon Martin Verdict

-As the nation reeled from the verdict, Smith Social Work students put together a vigil in the memory of Trayvon Martin (more details can be found here in the SSW news archive) (Click here to see images from the vigi).
+As the nation reeled from the verdict, Smith Social Work students put together a vigil in the memory of Trayvon Martin (see more details in the SSW news archive and photo album).
 Reverend Matilda Cantwell led the service as part of the School for Social Work: Spirituality in Action program.
 Below, we have provided her remarks from the event:

 We are calling forth restorative justice for we are naming this as a time to begin to build hope among ourselves as a community.
 Let us call upon the place within us that cares more for justice than revenge, more for equity than punishment.
 Above all we call for true justice—moral righteousness, integrity, and reparation.
 We cannot bring back Trayvon Martin, but we are called—required to begin to replenish a deep well of human integrity, dignity, and love, drop by drop.